Where are my pelvic floor muscles?

 Your pelvic floor muscles surround and support all the organs in your pelvis - your womb, bowels and bladder.

 You can find out where the pelvic floor muscles are and how you control them next time you go to the toilet.
 As you wee, try to stop the flow briefly.
 The muscles you use to do this are your pelvic floor muscles.

-Don’t do this more than once, though - it’s not good for your bladder to stop mid-wee and doing it regularly may lead to a urinary tract infection.
+Don’t do this more than once, though.
+It’s not good for your bladder to stop mid-wee and doing it regularly may lead to a urinary tract infection (UTI).

 During your pregnancy, your pelvic floor muscles will loosen due to hormonal changes in your body.
 This loosening, along with your growing baby pressing on your bladder, may cause you to leak urine when you cough, laugh, sneeze or exercise.

 How do I exercise my pelvic floor muscles?

 Once you’ve found your pelvic floor muscles, try stopping an imaginary wee rather than a real one.
 Once you can locate them like this, you can exercise them any time you like by tightening and lifting.

 To tighten and lift your pelvic floor muscles, imagine doing the following at the same time:

 - squeezing your bottom as if stopping a poo

 - squeezing to stop the flow of wee